Viewer Rating

 In 1993, Maureen’s six-year-old daughter Amina is snuck out of the country by her ex-husband, Karim.
 After years of unsuccessful attempts to find her, Maureen intersects with a professional retriever of internationally abducted children who promises to help her find Amina in exchange for her collaboration.

-Based on available information for the film "Stolen Girl" (2025), there are no characters whose on-screen gender differs from their established gender in any source material or historical record.
+The provided information explicitly states that no characters in 'Stolen Girl' have an on-screen gender differing from their established gender in source material or historical record.

 Combines user and critic ratings from four sources